arancibia-s/ApacheHop-PoC/README.md

 A list of non-obvious behaviors worth the team knowing upfront, so we don't lose time rediscovering them:

 - **A single click on the canvas opens the action/transform picker by default.** This can be changed to "double-click only" in the **Configuration** perspective → `Use double click on canvas?` option.
-Worth turning on from day one — it removes a fair amount of friction. <span style="background-color: #ff0202; color: white; padding: 2px 8px; border-radius: 10px; font-weight: bold; font-size: 12px;">not working on windows</span>
+Worth turning on from day one — it removes a fair amount of friction. ❌ **not working on windows**
 - **A grayed-out `Preview` button in a transform dialog** usually means a required field is missing (typically a field-selection dropdown) — not a bug, worth checking the config before assuming it's broken.
 - **Java must be 21 (64-bit)**, not just any recent version — and avoid Adoptium builds.
-- Importing from Pentaho is **not a one-click process**: particular considerations needed for each case <span style="background-color: #d7c821; color: white; padding: 2px 8px; border-radius: 10px; font-weight: bold; font-size: 12px;">consider for time estimations</span>
+- Importing from Pentaho is **not a one-click process**: particular considerations needed for each case 📆 **consider for time estimations**
 - Hop's official documentation is solid for the general flow but **has gaps on edge cases** (we had to dig into GitHub issues and even source code for some actions to understand specific behaviors, like "Move files").
 Worth factoring into troubleshooting time estimates.
 - For debugging a pipeline/workflow, raising the logging level to **Detailed** (or **Debugging**) in the run dialog gives much better visibility than the "Basic" log.
 There's also the **Execution Information** perspective (`Ctrl+Shift+I`) to inspect result rows/files per action after a run, though it requires an "Execution Information Location" to be configured.